Over the past few months, we’ve been rolling up our sleeves and are thrilled to share our work across a diverse range of recently completed projects

 Woodburn, Ceres: Oak Frame Elegance

-Nestled among the ancient trees of Ceres Woods and its enchanting walking trails in Ceres, Fife, this small Oak Frame Extension seamlessly extends the house into the garden using a green oak frame as the structure and internal finish.
-It offers a tranquil retreat where its owners can unwind throughout the year.
+Nestled among the protected trees of Ceres Woods in Fife, this small project extends the existing house into the elevated garden with a green oak frame and glass giving incredible views of Ceres and the surrounding countryside.
+It offers a tranquil retreat where its owners can truly unwind.

-Crafted from green oak, it features direct glazing panels and merges seamlessly with insulated timber frame panels alongside a brick chimney wall on the gable end.
+Crafted from a traditional green oak frame, it features direct glazing panels, insulated timber frame panels and a brick hearth wall / wood-burning stove on the gable end.

 Energy efficiency is achieved through solar-controlled double glazing that enhances natural light, reduces heat loss and maximises passive solar gain.
 The oak frame ensures year-round comfort and a natural beauty of the exposed structure.

-We enjoyed working on these projects and bringing visions of our clients to reality
+The pause during the pandemic, made us realise how much we enjoy working on interesting projects and bringing the visions of our clients to reality

 Related Articles